Red Paint People: Lifestyle and technology

 The Red Paint People lived, fished, and hunted along the coasts and rivers.
 Some coastal sites show evidence of year-round occupation, discrediting an older theory that these people were seasonal nomads, living the summers on the coast and the winters inland.
 Their diet included sea and migratory fish, shellfish, meat, berries, acorns, nuts, and roots.
 The Red Paint People had stone and bone tools, as well as boats capable of catching swordfish.
 No pottery or metal tools have been found in sites associated with this culture.
 Their trading range is known to have extended from Labrador to the New York side of Lake Champlain.

 Scientific investigation

 The graves with red paint were known as early as the 1840s, but the first scientific examination was undertaken in 1892 by Charles Willoughby of the Peabody Museum of Archaeology and Ethnology at Harvard University.
 Willoughby exhibited a scale model of the dig at the World's Columbian Exposition in Chicago in 1893.
 It caught the attention of Moorehead, who carried out more excavations and published their site reports from 1912 to the 1920s.
 He described the people as older than other cultures of the area.
 This was disputed until radiometric dating proved Moorehead correct.
 In the 1930s, one theory for their disappearance was that the Red Paint People had been killed by tsunamis caused by coastal subsidence.
-This is no longer believed.
+This is no longer believed; while older archaeological sites have been lost due to sea level rise after the last glacial maximum, the tidal wave theory lacks credibility.